Hebei-Studios/Tang-County-Issues/README.md

 <h3 id="Issues">Reporting Issues</h3>

 <p>
 Before doing anything, we would like you to read our short guide on how to properly give feedback and criticism.
 First of all, please use your common senses and make sure to follow our <a href=".github/CODE_OF_CONDUCT.md">Code Of Conduct</a>.
+For more advanced practices please read the <a href="#Handbook">Maintainer Handbook</a>.
 </p>

 <p>